qusaizakir/CityGraph/README.md

 4. ```java -jar citygraph.jar -h``` to display command line parameters

 ## Usage
-The application uses the SimpleMaps worldcities.csv file to find cities from a particular country based off its country code.
+The application uses the worldcities.csv file to find cities from a particular country based off its country code.
 The 235 country codes that can be used are in [**this file**](https://github.com/qusaizakir/CityGraph/blob/master/listofcountrycodes.csv)

+There is also a python script included in the release folder that uses Overpass API (OpenStreetMaps) to find cities either by [**country code**](https://github.com/qusaizakir/CityGraph/blob/master/listofcountrycodes.csv) or by a bounding box defined using GPS coordinates.
+The file will output a cities.csv that can be used either in conjunction with the offline worldcities.csv database or on its own.

 The application can output 3 .csv files
 * Locations.csv